 drinking water on your desk all day.
 That's what I do.

-It's the magical polar nature of water that enables us to make an MRI scan like this:
+It's the magical polar nature of water that enables us to make an MRI scan like this.

 If severely pinched you won't be able to lift the big toe.
-Bread and butter for the Chiropractor but each case is a challenge and when severe these slipped disc rules have to be followed to a T or it won't heal.
-And you know what that means: surgery.
+Bread and butter for the Chiropractor but each case is a challenge and when severe these slipped disc rules have to be followed to a T or it will not heal.
+And you do know what that means; spinal surgery.